Host Country Agreements

 - Attracting arbitrations to the host country that would otherwise be conducted elsewhere

 - Raising the international profile of the host country as an arbitral forum

 - Increasing domestic and regional awareness of arbitration and other methods of dispute settlement offered by the PCA

 - Promoting use of arbitral institutions located in the host country

 - Strengthening cooperation between the PCA and national or regional arbitral institutions and facilitating the exchange of expertise

 - Increasing the accessibility of PCA-administered dispute resolution

-The PCA has signed Host Country Agreements with the Argentine Republic, the Republic of Chile, the Republic of Costa Rica, the Republic of India, the Lebanese Republic, the Republic of Mauritius, the Republic of Singapore, the Republic of South Africa, and the Socialist Republic of Vietnam.
+The PCA has signed Host Country Agreements with the Argentine Republic, the People’s Republic of China, the Republic of Chile, the Republic of Costa Rica, the Republic of India, the Lebanese Republic, the Republic of Mauritius, the Republic of Singapore, the Republic of South Africa, and the Socialist Republic of Vietnam.